Alek-Jakim/notes/topics/mysql/data-types.md

 VARCHAR is variable length, while CHAR is fixed length.
 CHAR is a fixed length string data type, so any remaining space in the field is padded with blanks.
 CHAR takes up 1 byte per character. ...
 VARCHAR is a variable length string data type, so it holds only the characters you assign to it.

 Char is faster for fixed length text.
+Used for text that we know has a fixed length, e.g., State abbreviations, abbreviated company names, sex M/F, etc.

 ### Decimals